luxonis/depthai-hardware/docs/source/pages/guides/calibration.rst

 Hold up the printed charuco board (or laptop with the image displayed on the screen) so that the whole of the calibration board is displayed within both video streams.

-Match the orientation of the overlayed polygon and press [SPACEBAR] to capture an image.
+Match the orientation of the overlaid polygon and press [SPACEBAR] to capture an image.
 The charuco board pattern does not need to match the polygon exactly, but it is important to use the polygon as a guideline for angling and location relative to the camera.
 There are 13 required polygon positions.